To start the Duplicate Finder tool, open CCleaner, go to Tools, and select the Duplicate Finder.

 You can delete files by ticking the checkbox and selecting Delete Files.
-If you select each file in a group, then the final file's checkbox will be greyed out in order to ensure that at least one version of the file remains.
+If you select each file in a group, then the final file's checkbox will be greyed out to ensure that at least one version of the file remains.
 Please note it is not safe to remove all the duplicates CCleaner finds.

 Which duplicates should I delete?

-For this reason, after searching for duplicate files, we recommend that you review the file path and, if necessary, the file itself to ensure that it is in fact a duplicate and not needed by a program on your computer.
+For this reason, after searching for duplicate files, we recommend that you review the file path and, if necessary, the file itself to ensure that it is, in fact, a duplicate and not needed by a program on your computer.